-Other than in our capacity as independent auditor, we have no relationship with or interests in the Company.
+Other than this limited assurance engagement and the audit of the Company's annual financial statements, we have no relationship with or interests in the Company.
 These services have not impaired our independence as independent auditor of the Company.

 The firm applies Professional and Ethical Standard 3 (Amended): Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance Engagements issued by the New Zealand Auditing and Assurance Standards Board, and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.